bxparks/AceTime/USER_GUIDE.md

 The [MemoryBenchmark](examples/MemoryBenchmark) program gives a more comprehensive answer to the amount of memory taken by this library.
-A short summary is the following for an 8-bit microcontroller (e.g. Arduino Nano):
+Here is a short summary for an 8-bit microcontroller (e.g. Arduino Nano):

-* Using the `TimeZone` class with a `BasicZoneSpecifier` for one timezone takes about 4924 bytes of flash memory and 283 statis RAM.
-Using 2 timezones increases the consumption to 5852 bytes of flash and 357 bytes of RAM.
+* Using the `TimeZone` class with a `BasicZoneSpecifier` for one timezone takes about 6140 bytes of flash memory and 193 bytes of static RAM.
+* Using 2 timezones with `BasiCZoneSpecifierincreases the consumption to 6628 bytes of flash and 231 bytes of RAM.
+* Loading the entire `zonedb::` zoneinfo database consumes 20354 bytes of flash and 601 bytes of RAM.
-* Adding the `SystemClock` to the `TimeZone` and `BasicZoneSpecifier` with one timezone increases the flash memory to 7958 bytes and 434 bytes of RAM.
+* Adding the `SystemClock` to the `TimeZone` and `BasicZoneSpecifier` with one timezone consumes 8436 bytes of flash and 344 bytes of RAM.

 These numbers indicate that the AceTime library is useful even on a limited 8-bit controller with only 30-32kB of flash and 2kB of RAM.
 As a concrete